ist-dsi/cookbook-vault-certificate/README.md

 ```

 See the [attributes file](attributes/defaults.rb) for a full list of supported attributes.

+## Actions

+  - `create` - the default action.
+Creates the certificate, private key and chain.
+  - `create_pkcs12_store` - creates a PKCS12 store on `store_path` and `store_password`.
+  - `create_keystore` - creates a Java keystore using `keytool` (you must have it installed if you have java installed it will be installed).
+  - `create_truststore` - creates a Java truststore using `keytool` (you must have it installed if you have java installed it will be installed).
+  - `create_key_and_trust_stores` - creates a Java keystore and a truststore in one go.
+It is more efficient since it just makes a request to Vault.

 ## License
 vault_certificate is open source and available under the [Apache v2 license](LICENSE).